Tunneling in multi-site mesoscopic quantum Hall circuits: Exact account of the interactions

 \section{Exact account of the interactions}

-In the absence of backscattering events, the continuous flow of chiral fermions along the QH edges described by the Hamiltonian $H_{\rm p}=H_0+H_C$ represents the plasmonic excitations traveling along the chiral edges.
-The latter can be accounted for by the standard equation of motion approach~\cite{Slobodeniuk_2013,Sukhorukov_2016,morel2021}.
-This allows one to express all the bosonic fields $\Phi_{\alpha,\rm R/L}(x, \omega)$ in terms of corresponding free fields $\Phi^0_{\alpha,\rm R/L}(x, \omega)$ satisfying the well-known commutation relations and have standard correlators
+In the absence of backscattering events, the continuous flow of chiral fermions along the QH edges, described by the Hamiltonian $H_{\rm p}=H_0+H_C$, represents the plasmonic excitations propagating along the chiral edges.
+These excitations can be accounted for using the standard equation-of-motion approach~\cite{Slobodeniuk_2013,Sukhorukov_2016,morel2021}.
+This allows one to express all bosonic fields $\Phi_{\alpha,\rm R/L}(x, \omega)$ in terms of the corresponding free fields $\Phi^0_{\alpha,\rm R/L}(x, \omega)$, which satisfy the well-known commutation relations and possess standard correlators

 with $n(y)=\left(e^y-1\right)^{-1}$ being Bose distribution function defined at the equilibrium temperature $T$.